waipingng/ML-course-pj1-fork/readme.md

 ## Data Reproduction:
 - install additional package: pip install -r `requirements.txt`
-- run `reprocess.ipynb` file for all pre-processing data to conevrt the data to be ready for building models.
+- run `reprocess.ipynb` file for all pre-processing data to convert the data to be ready for building models.
 - run `pred.ipynb` file for all prediction results which are indivisually tuned.

 ## Modeling Approaches

 ### Data Preprocessing
+Using `reprocess.ipynb`
 - Extracted only the necessary columns from the dataset and removed rows with missing values.
 - Merged the dataset with regional income distribution data to complete the dataset.
 - Applied one-hot encoding to categorical variables.
 - Scaled the remaining numerical features using a standard scaler for normalization.

-### Models Explored
+### Individual Models Explored

-- **Linear Regression:** Serves as a baseline, assuming a linear relationship between features and the target variable.
+- **Linear Regression:** Using `ols.ipynb` to serves as a baseline, assuming a linear relationship between features and the target variable.
-- **Decision Tree Regression:** Captures non-linear patterns by recursively splitting the data based on feature values.
+- **Decision Tree Regression:** Based on `decision.ipynb` to captures non-linear patterns by recursively splitting the data based on feature values.
-- **Random Forest Regression:** The optimal hyperparameters are tuned by the results from RandomSearchCV in  `randomforest_best_hyperparameters.ipynb` in worked folder.
+- **Random Forest Regression:** Enhances robustness by averaging multiple decision trees, reducing overfitting and capturing complex feature interactions.
+The optimal hyperparameters are tuned by the results from RandomSearchCV in  `randomforest_best_hyperparameters.ipynb`.
+Then use `optimal_randomforest_model.ipynb` to obtain RMSE and R-squared.
 - **Stochastic Gradient Descent (SGD):** Efficiently optimizes models for large datasets (20,000+ rows) by updating weights incrementally.
 - **Support Vector Regression (SVR):** Leverages kernel tricks to model non-linear relationships while remaining resilient to outliers, making it effective for limited data scenarios.
 - **Neural Network (MLP):** Learns complex, high-dimensional patterns using multiple layers and activation functions, making it suitable for deep feature extraction.